FLM-Audio: Natural Monologues Improves Native Full-Duplex Chatbots via Dual Training: Curated open-sourced ASR datasets

-\paratitle{TTS Style.} The listening channel is filled with an empty token (ID 2048 in the Mimi tokenizer).
-The monologue text is placed continuously on the text channel, while speech codes are aligned on the speaking channel, beginning two tokens after the start of the text.
-The text channel is filled with \texttt{<wait>} tokens until the speech output finishes.
+\paratitle{TTS Style.} The listening channel is filled with empty tokens with all-0 embedding.
+The monologue is placed continuously on the text channel, while speech codes are filled into the speaking channel, beginning two tokens after the start of the text.
 Different aligned pairs are concatenated, separated by random silence, and padded to a uniform length of 8192.

 \paratitle{ASR Style.} The speaking channel is filled with empty tokens.
-Speech codes are placed on the listening channel, followed by the monologue text placed continuously on the text channel starting immediately after the listening codes, effectively forming an ASR-style task.
+Speech codes are placed on the listening channel, followed by the monologue text, effectively forming an ASR-style task.

 In the post-training stage, we optimize a weighted cross-entropy loss over all non-empty tokens on the speaking channel, as well as all monologue and \texttt{<wait>} tokens on the text channel:

 in which $\alpha, \beta$, and $\gamma$ are tunable hyperparameters.
 The first audio token generated by the RQ-Transformer (channel index 0 for listen/speak) is the semantic token, while others are considered as acoustic tokens.
 We observed $\alpha_{1}=1, \alpha_{2}=0.5, \beta=1, \gamma=0.01$ to be effective.